 all tropical reef nurseries.
 Let's hope it stays this way but in today's world of government and business (legal AND illegal) greed, it is hard to see how it will be protected and delivered to our future generations in safe hands.

 3) Dived some more en route to Waigeo at a place where a conservation group is working with the locals to rehabilitate their reefs as a fair portion of it has been subjected to reef bombing to supply the North Asian and South East Asian seafood restaurants.
-Currents...and we weren't exactly drift diving either...swimming from bommy to bommy to shelter behind...I felt like a spy on this dive A pair of very shy clownfishes aka Nemo ala Disney
+Currents...and we weren't exactly drift diving either...swimming from bommy to bommy to shelter behind...I felt like a spy on this dive

 4) Dived Waigeo central including in the waters of a pearl farm.
 One very cute Australian marine biologist working at the pearl farm but I digress...Diving at that pearl farm were some of the best dives I've had including a wall FILLED with nudibranchs and flatworms.
 More Thecacera sp. and Pacificas that I've seen, loads of Nembrotha and Chromodoris species including rare ones.
 The greatest variety we've ever seen at one site - have a look at the photos to get an idea. (nudibranchs - sea slugs without shells).
 Great rubble reef diving at the pearl farm including my first blue ring octopus and a few wobbegong sharks.